aashishgahlawat/solidityTutorials/README.md

 **Note:** Many projects even stores files on centralized web2 platform.
 Changing base url help reveal NFT Artwork later and multiple use cases.

+**web3.storage:** is easy to use and has APIs to fetch data from web2 applications and gives a lot of free space

 ### OpenSea